- Earthing Basics

 - Is it OK to use an Earthing sleeping product along with an electric blanket or on an electrically heated mattress pad or waterbed?

-- Can you use an Earthing mat in bed with a magnetic mattress pad?
+- Can I use an Earthing mat in bed with a magnetic mattress pad?

-- Can you ground yourself using an Earthing floor mat while wearing socks?
+- Can I ground myself using an Earthing floor mat while wearing socks?

 - Earthing and health

-- How does Earthing help you feel better and heal faster?
+- How does Earthing help me feel better and heal faster?

 - How fast does Earthing work in the body?
 What about symptom relief?

-- Can Earthing add years to your life?
+- Can Earthing add years to my life?

-- Can you get too much of the Earth’s energy by sleeping grounded every night?
+- Can I get too much of the Earth’s energy by sleeping grounded every night?

 - How can Earthing help with pain?